Pulled Pork Enchiladas

 Thanks Kate.
 They are soooo good!

-You have me at pulled pork and then you said enchaladas!!
-Yes, please.
-This sounds so wonderful.
+This recipe was so wonderful.
 Love Mexican anything and always a big hit in our home.
-Saving for later.

 Thank you Veena! 🙂 I too love Mexican anything!!